survivorsunited/mods-su-compostables/README.md

 - Update documentation for features
 - Add unit tests where applicable
 - Test on both client and server
+- When adding new block items, ensure they work with `ComposterBlockMixin`

 ## 📄 License